saros-project/saros/docs/contribute/whiteboard.md

 ## Developing the Whiteboard

 ### Setup
-First of all, The view has to be un-commented from `de.fu_berlin.inf.dpp.whiteboard/plugin.xml`, the view has the following id: `de.fu_berlin.inf.dpp.whiteboard.ui.HTMLWhiteboardView`.
+First of all, The view has to be un-commented from `saros.whiteboard/plugin.xml`, the view has the following id: `saros.whiteboard.ui.HTMLWhiteboardView`.

 Then install the dependencies using the command `npm run setup`, note that `npm install` does not suffice.